dhadka/stockpile/README.md

 ### Stockpile-Cleanup

-When using the time-to-live (`ttl`) field, the cleanup job must be scheduled in order to actually move expired content.
-[Stockpile-Cleanup](http://github.com/dhadka/stockpile-cleanup) is the Action that performs the actual cleanup.
+When using the time-to-live (`ttl`) field, the [Stockpile-Cleanup](http://github.com/dhadka/stockpile-cleanup) action must be used within a scheduled job in order to actually remove expired content.
 The following is a complete workflow that runs cleanup once a day:

 ```
 name: Cleanup